martinpihrt/OSPy-plugins/plugins/current_loop_tanks_monitor/README.md

 Visit [Martin Pihrt's blog](https://pihrt.com/clanky/mereni-vysky-tl136) for more information.

 The measurement interval is configurable in seconds.
 Longer intervals reduce CPU usage and I2C bus load.
 The plug-in reads only tanks that are enabled or needed by regulation, stop-station or e-mail rules.

+The plug-in includes an OSPy `plugin.json` manifest, registers its measurement worker with the shared plug-in runtime, uses the common stop signal, and implements `health()`.
+Diagnostics reports configured tanks, worker state, ADS1115 address, latest successful measurement, and I2C or ADC errors.